Matthew-Salaway/Reidar_Analytics/README.md

 Key Aspects:
 * Price per token historical chart
-* NFT asset information, current price in ETH, and predictive preformance (click the image!)
+* NFT asset information, current price in ETH, and predictive performance (click the image!)
 * Token asset information, current price in ETH

 For anyone who wants to replicate this website with thier own assets, check out <a href="#getting-started">Getting Started</a>